mwgray/code-samples/Singleton/README.md

 Two items of note:
 * Construction and destruction is update to the calling code.
 In game development there's a need for very strict ordering of construction, so it's often preferable to do so explicitly, as opposed to letting the compiler choose when.
-* Singleton's can be overridden in this system.
+* Singletons can be overridden in this system.
 This comes in handy in case you have to use a different set of logging functions for a different platform(or remove logging altogether).